ppalaupuigdevall/VOS-ForeGAN/experiments/experiment_03.md

 ### **_Conclusions_**
 - The mask that is used to mask the background to generate should be created from Ifg1.
 [Experiment 4]
-- We should try training first with L1 loss and then lowering lambda_rec to focus more in adversarial losses.
+- We should try training first with L1 loss and then lowering lambda_rec to focus more in adversarial losses